AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 ---
-title: Working with Packages
+title: Package Manager
-description: Learn the basics of working with packages in AEM.
+description: Learn the basics of AE; package management with Package Manager.
 feature: Administering
 role: Admin
 ---

-# Working with Packages {#working-with-packages}
+# Package Manager {#working-with-packages}

 Packages enable the importing and exporting of repository content.
 You can use packages to install new content, transfer content between instances, and back up repository content.

-Packages can be accessed from the following pages:

-* [Package Manager](#package-manager) - Package Manager is a simple interface which you use to manage the packages in your local AEM development instance.

-* [Software Distribution](#software-distribution) - Software Distribution is a centralized service providing packages for use on the local development AEM SDK.

-You can transfer packages between Package Manager, Software Distribution, and your file system.
+You can transfer packages between Package Manager and your local file system for development purposes.

 ## What are Packages? {#what-are-packages}

-A package is a zip file holding repository content in the form of a file-system serialization (called "vault" serialization).
+A package is a zip file holding repository content in the form of a file-system serialization, called vault serialization.
 This provides an easy-to-use and easy-to-edit representation of files and folders.

 Packages include content, both page content and project-related content, selected by using filters.